 There’s a podcast for everyone.
 From people who love pens and stationery, to Harry Potter devotees, to fans of video game music — whatever your passion or curiosity, there’s something for you to stream.
-“You can pick any topic and there’ll be a podcast for what you're interested in,” says Will Higham, behavioural futurist and author of The Next Big Thing.
+“You can pick any topic and there’ll be a podcast for what you're interested in,” says Will Higham, behavioral futurist and author of The Next Big Thing.
 “And if there isn’t one, start one yourself.”

 Those who have followed Higham’s advice have become key influencers in the streaming era.
 Podcast hosts and creators have developed loyal followings and intimate relationships with their fans.
 We’re breaking down what this next level of influence means for brands, and why it presents a unique opportunity to connect with hyper-engaged listeners in a space that feels personal.